sergiohernando/apache-cassandra/README.md

 # Apache Cassandra: The basics
-This document complies the basics when operating with Apache Cassandra.
+This document complies basic information and procedures when operating with Apache Cassandra.

 More info: http://cassandra.apache.org/ and https://en.wikipedia.org/wiki/Apache_Cassandra